romanpauk/dingo/docs/advanced-topics.md

 disambiguate them with a tag type.

-Use annotations when type-based registration is not enough but runtime key lookup would be the wrong abstraction.
+Use annotations when type-based registration is not enough but runtime key queries would be the wrong abstraction.

 <!-- { include("../examples/registration/annotated.cpp", scope="////") -->